TopazAvraham/ChatApp--Multiple-Clients-to-Server-UDP-Sockets/README.md

 ## Implementation

-Our chat will act similar to a Whatsapp group, in which each member can write a message, and every message someone writes is sent to all other memebers <br>
+Our chat will act similar to a Whatsapp group, in which each member can write a message, and every message someone writes is sent to all other memebers. <br>
 When someone is sending a message, the message is being sent to the server immediately.
-Yet, the server sents the message to the clients only when they reach out the server. <br>
+Yet, the server sents the message to the other memebers only when they reach out the server. <br>

 For example: Alice, Bob, and Charlie are members in the group.
 Alice sent a message.
 The message needs to be sent to Bob and Charlie, <br>
-but they will receive Alice's messgae only when they ask for it explicitly from the server, or if they will send a message to the server so he will send them back all their waiting messages. <br>
+but they will receive Alice's message only when they ask for it explicitly from the server, or if they will send a message to the server so he will send them back all their waiting messages. <br>

-Our server is establishing a socket and listens on the port which he receives as an argument from CLI.<br>
+Our server is establishing a socket and listens on the port number which he receives as an argument from CLI.<br><br>
 <b>The server can receive 5 different types of messages:</b><br> <br>

 1. <b>Register- Client which sends this message, wants to join the group chat.</b> <br>